 Dr Dyer is an acknowledged specialist in Pathological Demand Avoidance Syndrome.
 She assesses and diagnoses children and young people from 4 to 16 years who may be presenting with this condition.
 Her PDA assessments, diagnoses and reports have been very favourably evaluated by SEND Tribunal Judges, Paediatricians, and parents alike.
 Read recent testimonials here

-Dr Dyer also conducts assessments of children and young people with Autism Spectrum Disorders.
-Dr Dyer does not diagnose Autism Spectrum Disorders.
+Please note that Dr Dyer does not diagnose Autism Spectrum Disorders.
 Dr Dyer does not assess adults over 16.

-Dr Dyer conducts assessments in the parental home and also conducts observations and assessments in the child’s school.
 Over 80% of her work is related to appeals by parents to the SEND Tribunal.
 She is an Expert Witness, trained by the Royal Society of Medicine, and provides medico-legal reports for Appeals and Hearings.
 Her reports have been favourably commended by the SEND Tribunal Judiciary.
 Read recent testimonials here.

 Dr. Dyer has over 35 years’ experience in the field of Special Educational Needs; the last 15 as an Independent Educational Psychologist.
 Prior to this she was a University Lecturer in SEN for 10 years, and spent 10 years as a teacher in Special Education.

 Hilary’s qualifications include a Professional Doctorate in Developmental and Educational Psychology (2001), a Masters in SEN, and a PCGE with Distinction.

 Dr. Dyer is registered with the Health and Care Professions Council (HCPC) as an Educational Psychologist.
 She is also an Associate Fellow of the British Psychological Society.